kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 #### Backward Compatibility and Negative Tests

 1. Verify that Node is allowed to update only a Pod's AllocatedResources field.
-1. Verify that only Node account is allowed to udate AllocatedResources field.
+1. Verify that only Node account is allowed to update AllocatedResources field.
 1. Verify that updating Pod Resources in workload template spec retains current
    behavior:
    - Updating Pod Resources in Job template is not allowed.